”Most Powerful Banker” Loved Monmouth Beach

 During the late 19th Century — and probably even today — the 1.6-mille Ocean Avenue section of Monmouth Beach was known as “Millionaire’s Row.”
 Beginning in the early 1870s, the first of many magnificent seaside mansions were built along our coast to house many of the nation’s elite families.

-The house was designed by Bruce Price, a New York architect whose work would inspire Frank Lloyd Wright.
-It was Price who started the Shingle-Style design.
+Located where The Shore’s condominium now stands, the house was designed by Bruce Price, a New York architect whose work would inspire Frank Lloyd Wright (Price created the “Shingle-Style” design).
 The house was torn down in the early 1970s.
-At the time he was making Monmouth Beach into a high-class resort, Baker was among the richest men in the country with a reported net worth in excess of $200 million.
+As was making Monmouth Beach into a high-class resort and the century was turning, Baker was among the richest men in the country with a reported net worth upwards of $500 million.

 The Ocean Avenue house wasn’t his only holding in Monmouth Beach.
 A quick review of an 1889 Wolverton’s Atlas shows that he owned a great many prime pieces of real estate, including virtually all of the area encompassing today’s Anderson Street, Johnson Street, and Robbins Street.
 Baker lived at “Seaverge” until 1901 when he moved to Tuxedo Park, NY.